Terbau/SpiixBot/README.md

 - (**Required**) You need create a [spotify developer application](https://developer.spotify.com/dashboard/applications).
 Set the client id and secret using `SPOTIFY_CLIENT_ID` and `SPOTIFY_SECRET`

 ## Run
-To run the bot, simply cd into the cloned directory and use this command
+To run the bot, simply cd into the cloned directory and use this command:
 ```
 docker-compose up
 ```